-You may be worried that your personal information will be used by USCIS in order to place you into detention or in removal proceedings in Immigration Court if your application is denied.
+You might be worried that your personal information will be used by USCIS in order to place you into detention or in removal proceedings in Immigration Court if your application is denied.
 In most cases, this is improbable, but it is not impossible.
 If your case merely involves unlawful presence in the U.S., it is unlikely that the information you submit to USCIS will be used against you in this way.

 USCIS has stated that it will not share information submitted on Form I-601A with Immigration and Customs Enforcement (ICE), the agency tasked with apprehending violators of immigration law, unless it involves an individual with a criminal history or fraud violations, or one who poses a threat to national security or public safety.

-You should take an honest look at your situation to determine whether your background might raise flags and eventually cause you to be detained or deported.
+Take an honest look at your situation to determine whether your background might raise flags and eventually cause you to be detained or deported.
 Have you ever provided false information on a government application?
 Do you have multiple criminal convictions or a history of gang association?
 Have you been a member of a group that has been linked to terrorist activities?

 Everyone who applies for a visa is first checked to see whether he or she is "admissible" to the United States.
-One of the grounds of inadmissibility is unlawful presence in the United States of 180 days or more, but there are several others (including medical history and criminal convictions).
-For more information, see “Inadmissibility: When the U.S. Can Keep You Out.”
+One of the grounds of inadmissibility is unlawful presence in the United States of 180 days or more, but there are many more (such as based on medical history and criminal convictions).
+For more information, see Inadmissibility: When the U.S. Can Keep You Out.

-If you ignore this rule and apply anyway, you risk at a minimum losing your application fee – and in a serious enough situation, might risk enforcement activities being started against you.
+If you ignore this rule and apply anyway, you risk at a minimum losing your application fee.
+In a serious enough situation, you might risk enforcement activities being started against you.
 If you think you might be found inadmissible not only because of your unlawful presence in the U.S., but also due to multiple criminal convictions or for another reason, you should consult with an immigration attorney before submitting your visa and waiver applications.

-The provisional waiver is a great step forward in reducing the time burden that many U.S. citizens face before their qualifying relatives can receive green cards.
+The provisional waiver is a great step forward in reducing the time burden that many U.S. citizens and lawful permanent residents face before their qualifying relatives can receive green cards.
 However, it will not provide lawful status, employment authorization, protection from deportation, nor the automatic approval of a green card.

-An immigration attorney can help you to assemble a convincing application package for USCIS, but if you doubt that you can prove extreme hardship, you may want to hold off providing personal information to USCIS until you have the necessary evidence.
-To learn more about what qualifies as extreme hardship, see, “What Are the Chances that My I-601 Waiver Will Be Granted?”
+An immigration attorney can help you to assemble a convincing application package for USCIS, but if you doubt that you can prove extreme hardship, you might want to hold off providing personal information to USCIS until you have the necessary evidence.
+To learn more about what qualifies as extreme hardship, see, What Are the Chances that My I-601 Waiver Will Be Granted?